memgraph/docs/docs/under-the-hood/replication.md

 operations, like creating an index or creating a constraint.
 By using a single timestamp, it was impossible to know which operations the REPLICA had applied because sequential global operations had the same timestamp.
-To avoid this issue, a unique timestamp is assigned to each global operation
+To avoid this issue, a unique timestamp is assigned to each global operation.

 As replicas allow read queries, each of those queries was assigned with its own timestamp.
 Those timestamps caused issues when the replicated write transactions